jovotech/jovo-framework/docs/routing.md

 At the component-level, the ranking is as follows:

-* The most active component of the `$state` stack is ranked highest.
+* The most active component of the `state` stack is ranked highest.
 * After that, each lower component in the stack is ranked lower as well.
-* If there are no more components in the `$state` stack, global handlers are ranked at the lowest level.
+* If there are no more components in the `state` stack, global handlers are ranked at the lowest level.